10 min read · April 15, 2024

 Forecast Cash Coming in

-The majority of the inflow for Amazon sellers will come from the balance from your Amazon sales.
+The majority of the inflow for Amazon sellers will come from the balance of your Amazon sales.
 The key will be to forecast the amount of money that will be deposited in the future.

 Since Amazon maintains track of your sales for 14 calendar days, this forecast must be 14 days out.
 As a result, forecasting cash inflow is the first stage in building a thorough Amazon cash flow projection.